jordaniza/guides-biconomy/Snippets.md

 The next folder gives an example of passing both, but you could equally use a lookup table defined in [`particleChainNames`](./snippets/particle/particleChainNames.ts)

-### React Context hook
+### React Context hook with NextJS

-Inspired by Web3React, this component defines a reusable context hook that caches app-wide variables in a useCallback hook.
+Inspired by Web3React, [this component](./snippets/next) defines a reusable context hook that caches app-wide variables in a useCallback hook.

 Use it: